Karun Nair: International career

 Nair was named in the Indian ODI and T20I squads for their series against Zimbabwe in May 2016 and made his One Day International (ODI) debut in the series at Harare Sports Club on 11 June 2016.

 On 26 November 2016, he made his Test debut against England at Mohali.
 He scored his maiden Test century in the final match of the series at the M. A. Chidambaram Stadium, going on to finish 303 not out.
 He was only three innings old in international cricket then, thus becoming the quickest batsman to hit a maiden triple-hundred in Test cricket history in term of number of matches played.
 He was also India's second ever triple-centurion after Virender Sehwag, and only the third man in the game's history to convert a maiden Test ton into a triple.
 India won the match by an innings and 75 runs, and Nair was named as the player of the match.
+However, he was dropped from the side to make way for the return of Ajinkya Rahane, and did not play in India’s next Test match.

+In May 2025, he was reselected, his comeback was propelled by consistent domestic performances, including a standout double century for India A against England Lions.
+In that match, he scored 204 runs, reinforcing his case for inclusion in the national team.
+Nair participated in the 2025 Anderson-Tendulkar Trophy, playing at 3.
+In September 2025, The squad for India vs West Indies tests was announced from where he was dropped.

 Indian Premier League

 Karun was a part of Royal Challengers Bangalore in the 2012 and 2013 seasons of Indian Premier League.
 He got his breakthrough season with Rajasthan Royals in the 2014 IPL scoring 330 runs in the season at a strike rate of 142.24.

 In 2016, Delhi Daredevils signed Karun after Rajasthan was banned from the competition for two years after being found guilty in illegal betting and match-fixing probe.
 He captained Delhi in 3 matches after an injury to Zaheer Khan in the 2017 season.

 He was bought by Kings XI Punjab in the 2018 IPL auction.
 In February 2021, Nair was bought by the Kolkata Knight Riders in the IPL auction ahead of the 2021 Indian Premier League.
 In February 2022, he returned to Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.

+Nair returned to the IPL 2025, playing for the Delhi Capitals.
+His first game was against the Mumbai Indians, where he scored 89 runs off 40 balls.